Explore the User Inerface

 GST-Motion-Values Preview

-To show motion-values at a Blend-Point, or at any point on a graph:
+To show motion-values at a Blend-Point, or a point on a graph:

 1.Move your pointer to a motion graph, or to a Blend-Point